 You can find the poster presentation here on my personal webpage; please comment with any doubts you have after seeing the work.
 I am open to collaboration to develop solar cells by chemical deposition.
 If you have the infrastructure for doing grain growth of metal chalcogenides and recombination analysis of photogenerated carriers, let me know.
 I am highly interested in doing this kind of research.

 Pros and Cons of the 2022 ICSMV conference

-- The plenary lectures were one of the best parts of the conference due to the researcher shows applications of semiconductors thin films, nanostructures in medicine, bio-sensing, and gas sensing.
+- The plenary lectures were one of the best parts of the conference because the researcher showed applications of semiconductors, thin films, nanostructures in medicine, bio-sensing, and gas sensing.